-DFE searching, screening, confiscation July 2022 "Headteachers and staff they authorise have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil
+DFE searching, screening, confiscation July 2022 "Headteachers and staff they authorise have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item listed in paragraph 31 or any other item that the school rules identify as an item which may be searched for":

-- knives and weapons;
+· knives and weapons;

-- alcohol;
+- · alcohol;

-- illegal drugs;
+- · illegal drugs;

-- stolen items;
+- · stolen items;

-• any article that the member of staff reasonably suspects has been, or is likely to be used: to commit an offence, or to cause personal injury to, or damage to property of; any person (including the pupil).
+- any article that the member of staff reasonably suspects has been, or is likely to be used: to commit an offence, or to cause personal injury to, or damage to property of; any person (including the pupil).

 - an article specified in regulations:

 - tobacco and cigarette papers;

-- fireworks;
+- · fireworks:

-- pornographic images.
+- · pornographic images.